Generative AI Engineering with Fine Tuning Transformers

 Data Scientist

-I am a Data Scientist in the IBM.
-I am also a PhD Candidate in the University of Waterloo.
+I was a Data Scientist in the IBM.
+I also hold a PhD from the University of Waterloo.

 Read moreAshutosh Sagar